Overview

 Where should you throw your seed bomb?

 You need to look for patches of bare soil.
 Wildflowers like to grow in poor soil conditions.
-Remove any existing grass, weeds and flora from the area, as this will prevent the seed from establishing.
+Remove any existing grass or weeds from the area, as these can prevent the seed from establishing.

 When should I throw my seed bomb?